 - Our attorneys can work as many or as few cases that work with their lives.
 We’ve done this by allowing our people to determine what case load works for them and matching their caseload with that level.
 Some people work a full-time load and others work three-quarter or half time.

 - Our people determine what types of cases they want to work on.
 Some love litigation, and others don’t.
 Some like business and aren’t passionate about estate planning (and vice versa).
 When people get to work in the areas they are interested in, they love what they do and that translates to better representation for our clients.

 - Our lawyers are empowered to choose whether they work on any particular case or not.
 This means that the lawyers on your case really want to be on it – they care about you and your case and are fully engaged in the process.

-- We work collaboratively, not competitively, so our lawyers feel supported in a culture of community and our clients benefit from the diversity of perspectives and expertise.
+- We work collaboratively, not competitively, so our lawyers feel supported in a culture of community and mentorship, and our clients benefit from the diversity of perspectives and expertise.

 - We do most of our work on a flat fee or fixed fee basis, so not only is there no incentive to run up the bill, there’s not the ability to do so.